-Here we have given an exact form of Taylor's theorem for a real-valued many-variable function, for a first order approximation plus a second order remainder term in Langrange's form.
-In practice, in applications, we typically work with approximate versions of the above result.
+Here we have given an exact form of Taylor's theorem for a real-valued many-variable function.
+In applications we typically work with approximate versions of the above result.
 In some cases we work directly with a linear (first-order) approximation, by setting the remainder term to zero.
-In other cases we work with the quadratic (second-order) approximation, obtained by evaluating the remainder term at t = 0.
+In other cases we work with the quadratic (second-order) approximation, obtained by evaluating the remainder term at t=0.